 The Reading Endorsement Program at Lake Erie College includes 5 classes that are 3 semester hours each with classroom based fieldwork integrated throughout the program.

-Courses are offered in a hybrid format with one class per week face-to-face or completely online.
-You choose what works best for you!
+Courses are offered completely online.
 The Reading Endorsement may be added to any standard teaching license, including Early Childhood, Middle Childhood, Intervention Specialist, Adolescence to Young Adult (AYA), and Multi-Age License.
 The Ohio Department of Higher Education requires: